Kwenta/kwenta-solcurity/README.md

 - `V9` - If it's a public array, is a separate function provided to return the full array?
 - `V10` - Only use `private` to intentionally prevent child contracts from accessing the variable, prefer `internal` for flexibility.

-## Structs
+## Objects (i.e. Structs)

-- `S1` - Is a struct necessary?
+- `O1` - Is a struct necessary?
 Can the variable be packed raw in storage?
-- `S2` - Are its fields packed together (if possible)?
+- `O2` - Are its fields packed together (if possible)?
-- `S3` - Is the purpose of the struct and all fields documented using natspec?
+- `O3` - Is the purpose of the struct and all fields documented using natspec?

 ## Functions